 Bruce Booth is a partner and focuses on novel biopharmaceutical products, therapeutic platforms, and innovative biomedical technologies.

-Bruce blogs about life science venture capital topics at LifeSciVC.com, which is also syndicated on Forbes.
+Bruce blogs about biotech and venture capital topics at LifeSciVC.com, which is syndicated on Forbes.
 He has published numerous scientific papers and has authored various biotech venture capital review articles, including several in Nature Biotechnology.
-In 2010, Bruce was named to Boston Business Journal’s “40 under 40” list.

-Bruce enjoys fly fishing, skiing, snowboarding, and running.
+Bruce enjoys fly fishing, skiing, hiking, and running.
 He lives in Wellesley, MA with his wife and three wonderful kids.